capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events.md

 ___

-## OVERVIEW : What are chain events ?
+## Overview: What are chain events?

 **Events are objects containing decoded values (datas)** provided by the chain in the result of any transaction triggered using the `submitTxBlocking` function.
 At least one of these two `ExtrinsicSuccessEvent` or  `ExtrinsicFailedEvent` events are provided for any transaction depending on its success or fail.
-While `submitTxBlocking` provides the SDK handlers main events list of ***BlockchainEvents*** available, we also allow you to filter this list to get the ones you need. *An exemple to filter only the events list of a balance transfert transaction :*
+While `submitTxBlocking` provides the SDK handlers main events list of ***BlockchainEvents*** available, we also allow you to filter this list to get the ones you need. *An example to filter only the events list of a balance transfer transaction :*

 ```javascript